AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/instances.md

 ## Address

-The address of the contract instance is computed as the hash of all elements in the structure above, as defined in [the addresses and keys section](../addresses-and-keys/specification.md#address).
+The address of the contract instance is computed as the hash of the elements in the structure above, as defined in [the addresses and keys section](../addresses-and-keys/specification.md#address).
 This computation is deterministic, which allows any user to precompute the expected deployment address of their contract, including account contracts.

 ## Statuses